1

 What does the 'sudo' command enable a user to do?

-A. Surf the web
+A. Delete the OS

 B. Execute a command with superuser (root) privileges